This is a guest post from Gigi Griffis of gigigriffis.com.

 Local buses are similarly dog-friendly in most cities (though it’s always a good idea to check city to city what the rules are) and will carry your fuzziest family member free or cheap.

 It’s super easy to find pet-friendly hotels, B&Bs, Airbnbs, and accommodations all over Switzerland.
 When in doubt, just write and ask.
 In my experience, about 90% of the time, places say yes.

 A couple places I’ve stayed with Luna include:

-25Hours Hotel Zurich – a gorgeous, quirky art hotel outside the Zurich city center.
+25Hours Hotel Zurich West – a gorgeous, quirky art hotel outside the Zurich city center.
 Dogs are welcome, but do ask first.